Wild Mushroom Chickpea Hash

 Golden Chanterelle Mushroom Hunting

-The guy’s name was Mike and he told me that they were, in fact, golden chanterelle mushrooms.
-Mike assured me that these were safe to eat, after cooking them.
+The guy’s name was Mike.
+He told me that they were, in fact, golden chanterelle mushrooms.
+After cooking them, Mike assured me that they were safe to eat.

-I joined him on the hunt and we were able to pick a lot of them.
+I joined him on the hunt, and we picked up a lot of mushrooms.
 Check out the video conversation that I had with Mike about living in Pennsylvania and mushroom hunting.

-There were plenty of mushrooms, so we both got as many as we wanted along with other campers in the area.
+There were plenty of mushrooms, so we got as many as we wanted, along with other campers in the area.

-I got so many that we were able to get two meals out of them.
+I got so many that we were able to make two meals out of them.
 But before you can cook them, it is a good idea to soak them in water for a little while.
-This gets the dirt and bugs off of them, that makes them more pleasant to eat.
+This gets the dirt and bugs off of them, making them more pleasant to eat.

 Golden Chanterelle Mushroom Chickpea Hash Recipe

-You can see our chickpea hash recipe at the bottom of this post.
-We used bacon and yellow zucchini in our hash.
-Feel free to adapt the recipe to your favorite ingredients.
+Our chickpea hash recipe is at the bottom of this post.
+We used bacon and yellow zucchini, but feel free to adapt the recipe to your favorite ingredients.

-As usual, we cooked it all in a very large cast iron skillet over the campfire.
-The mushrooms added a very woody, earthy flavor to the meal.
+As usual, we cooked everything in a large cast-iron skillet over the campfire.
+The mushrooms added a woody, earthy flavor to the meal.

 Not only was it fun to eat what nature provided, but it was also pretty cool to meet someone with local knowledge who shared with us about mushrooms and other Pennsylvania things.